Morwen Thistlethwaite: Tait conjectures

 Morwen Thistlethwaite, along with Louis Kauffman and Kunio Murasugi proved the first two Tait conjectures in 1987 and Thistlethwaite and William Menasco proved the Tait flyping conjecture in 1991.

 Thistlethwaite's algorithm

 Thistlethwaite also came up with a famous solution to the Rubik's Cube.
-The way the algorithm works is by restricting the positions of the cubes into groups of cube positions that can be solved using a certain set of moves.
+The way the algorithm works is by restricting the positions of the cubes into a subgroup series of cube positions that can be solved using a certain set of moves.
 The groups are: